steevenakintilo/autoApply/README.md

 ## Discord webhook

 This part is not mandatory but it is strongly recommended to better visualize the offers the bot applied to or the bot to apply for and other statistics.
+First you need to create a discord server to see all the data. https://support.discord.com/hc/en-us/articles/204849977-How-do-I-create-a-server
 In order to have all the right information available anywhere I decided to put them on several discord channels using discord webhook like this:
 <img width="421" height="514" alt="image" src="https://github.com/user-attachments/assets/baa82429-b761-4fda-95d2-3baf5c27e3ef" />